OscarHasselrot/MAUI-Uppgift/README.md

 Examples:
 - Team details page receives the team abbreviation as a query parameter.
-- Game details page receives the game ID as a query parameter.
+- Game details page receives the game date and team abbreviation as  query parameters.

 ViewModels implement IQueryAttributable to extract parameters during navigation.